TP ICAP in talks to buy electronic trading network Liquidnet

-Sept 29 (Reuters) - TP ICAP TCAPI.L, the world's biggest inter-dealer broker, said on Tuesday it was in advanced talks to buy electronic trading network Liquidnet Holdings Inc for a total consideration of between $600 million and $700 million.
+Sept 29 (Reuters) - TP ICAP TCAPI.L, the world's biggest inter-dealer broker, said on Tuesday it was in advanced talks to buy electronic trading network Liquidnet Holdings Inc for $600 million to $700 million.

-TP ICAP said the consideration comprises about $550 million upfront payment along with deferred non-contingent consideration of $50 million and an earn-out of up to $100 million.
+The London-based company saidthe acquisition, whose consideration comprises about $550 million of upfront payment, is expected to add to earnings from the third year after the deal closes.

+Liquidnet's revenue growth is expected to increase from low-single digit to mid-single digit over the medium-term, TP ICAP said in a statement.

 ((abyjose.koilparambil@thomsonreuters.com; +91 (0)8061822683;))